ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 1. Requests and responses are known only to clients and target resources, plus oblivious gateway resources that possess the corresponding response encapsulation key and HPKE keying material.
-In particular, the Oblivious Relay knows the origin and destination of an encapsulated request and response, yet does not know the decrypted contents.
-Likewise, Oblivious Gateway Resources learns only the oblivious relay resource and the decrypted request.
+In particular, the oblivious relay resource knows the origin and destination of an encapsulated request and response, yet does not know the decrypted contents.
+Likewise, oblivious gateway resources learn only the oblivious relay resource and the decrypted request.
 No entity other than the client can see the plaintext request and response and can attribute them to the client.